PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 - Animal size is a useful differentiator
 - Animal temperature may be a useful differentiator.
 - Animal colour is sometimes a useful differentiator.
-- Animal "eye shine" colour.
+- Animal "eye shine" colour may be a useful differentiator.
-- Compound images
+- Compound images may be useful.

 ## Definition of Pest in New Zealand